JPrendy/template-repository/README.md

 **App Center:** App Center is used to distribute an app, making it very easy to test on a physical device by using a fastlane plugin [link](https://github.com/microsoft/fastlane-plugin-appcenter).

 **Proxyman:** we use Proxyman to view HTTP/HTTPS requests as they happen, it is easier to debug network connections on mobile on Proxyman where we can test and mock specific network responses, see the following documentation [link](https://docs.proxyman.io/debug-devices/ios-simulator).
+Proxyman also allows you intercept and edit requests/responses, see the following documentation [link](https://proxyman.io/blog/2019/08/Use-Breakpoint-to-intercept-and-edit-request-response-on-iOS-app.html).

 ## Update Dependencies